 I’ve made a rosewood and a maple Andamento guitar.
 They are decorated in a European tradition of mosaic inlay work in which inlays cover a surface entirely.
 Each piece of material is called a Tessera (plural: tesserae).
 Andamento is the technical word used to describe the movement and flow of Tesserae.

-The current aesthetic in high-end guitar making and ornamentation includes some complicated and time-consuming mother-of-pearl and abalone-shell inlay work.
+The current aesthetic in high-end guitar making and ornamentation includes some beautiful but complicated and time-consuming mother-of-pearl and abalone-shell inlay work.
 A number of highly skilled practitioners of this art form have mastered these techniques and come to the fore, doing work of unprecedented originality.
 Their best work will undoubtedly wind up in museums and private collections.
 My preference is to work with wood instead of with mother-of-pearl and abalone; in the Andamento guitars the work is all wood mosaic inlay.